doivglser/mindevenviro-fanciful/README.md

 # TODO:

+* shi3lD wont work with wicd, wicd doesn't apply command line arguments, to set up wireless networking.

+* search an alternative for wicd to interact with shi3lD shell script.

 * To adapt install script and all shell code to be portable with the FHS in CentOS and Fedora. (in all scripts)

 * install joomla CMS